sylvansun/sylvansun.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a senior undergraduate at [SJTU](https://en.sjtu.edu.cn/) expected to graduate in 2024.
+Check my tech [resume](https://sylvansun.github.io/assets/pdf/resume.pdf) here.

 I am also working as a backend development intern for routing system with SD-RTN(Software Defined Realtime Transport Network) Team at [ByteDance](https://www.bytedance.com/en).